Tania Bruguera

-Tania Bruguera (born 1968 in Havana, Cuba) is an artist and activist who focuses on installation and performance art.
-She lives and works between New York City and Havana, and has participated in numerous international exhibitions.
-Her work is in the permanent collections of many institutions, including the Museum of Modern Art and Bronx Museum of the Arts and the Museo Nacional de Bellas Artes de La Habana.
+Tania Bruguera (born 1968 in Havana, Cuba) is a Cuban artist and activist who focuses on installation and performance art.
+She lives in Cambridge, Massachusetts where she works as head of media and performance at Harvard University.
+Bruguera has participated in numerous international exhibitions. her work is in the permanent collections of many institutions, including the Museum of Modern Art and Bronx Museum of the Arts and the Museo Nacional de Bellas Artes de La Habana.

 Bruguera's work pivots around issues of power and control, and several of her works interrogate and re-present events in Cuban history.
-As a result of her artistic actions and activism, Bruguera has been arrested and jailed several times.
+As a result of her artistic actions and activism, Bruguera has been arrested and jailed several times by the Cuban authorities.

 Biography

-She was born Tania Brugueras, the daughter of diplomat and politician Miguel Brugueras, but aged 18 changed her name to Bruguera, "her first act of political rebellion".
+She was born Tania Brugueras, the daughter of diplomat and politician Miguel Brugueras, but at the age of 18 changed her name to Bruguera, "her first act of political rebellion".

 With her father being a diplomat and minister in the Fidel Castro government, Tania moved three times throughout her childhood.
 Her father's career took the family to Paris (1973–1974), Lebanon (1974–1977), and Panama (1977–1979).
 In 1979, two years after her third move, Bruguera decided to return to Cuba.

 Bruguera studied at the Instituto Superior de Arte in Havana and then earned an M.F.A. in performance from the School of the Art Institute of Chicago.
 She is the founder and director of Catédra Arte de Conducta (behavior art school), the first performance studies program in Latin America, which is hosted by Instituto Superior de Arte in Havana.

 From 2003 through 2010, she was an assistant professor at the Department of Visual Arts of the University of Chicago, United States and is an invited professor at the Università Iuav di Venezia in Venice, Italy.

+In 2021, Bruguera departed Cuba in exchange for the Cuban government freeing activists imprisoned in that year after she got a job offer from Harvard University.